 Pound recovers from 1-month lows vs euro as rate cut bets melt

-The pound bounced from a one-month low against the euro hit in the previous session on Thursday, as data this week reduced market expectations of a central bank rate cut as early as next week.
+The pound extended gains on Thursday, building upon the one-month high it reached in the previous session, as data this week reduced market expectations of a central bank rate cut as early as next week.
 Money-market pricing suggests investors now see around a 50% chance of a quarter-point rate cut at next week's Bank of England policy meeting, down from 70% on Monday, Refinitiv data showed.

 "We have had some decent data this week that has pointed to a pick-up in economic sentiment, and that is helping the pound," said Lee Hardman, a currency strategist at MUFG in London.
 Versus the euro, the pound steadied at 84.41 pence, after dipping to a mid-December low of 84.23 pence on Wednesday.
 Against the dollar, it was on the back foot at $1.3129.